Apellonyx/SalesTrax/README.md

 throw any warnings at all.

 ### Installation:
+Before you do anything else, make sure to unzip the folder to a safe location.
+This ensures that external files, such as images, are able to properly load.

-While SalesTrax itself isn't particularly large, it does have a few hefty dependencies, and none of them are packaged with the code.
+Next, while SalesTrax itself isn't particularly large, it does have a few hefty dependencies, and none of them are packaged with the code.
 To ensure everything required by SalesTrax is installed, simply open a command prompt instance in the SalesTrax root folder (the one where `main.py` can be found) and run the following line:
 ```
 pip install -U -r requirements.txt
 ```